 The Durbin-Wu-Hausman (DWH) F-tests of endogeneity suggest joint significance of the first stage instruments; confirming the presence of a potentially endogenous variable, import share.
-The values of the Kleibergen-Paap (KP) Wald statistics reject the null of weak instruments using the Stock and Yogo critical values; confirming that the selected instruments are appropriate.54 The KP Lagrange Multiplier (LM) tests reject the null of under-identification, and the Anderson-Rubin tests suggest the model is not misspecified.55 weakly.
-55The under-identification test examines whether or not excluded instruments are relevant.
-That is, correlated with the endogenous regressor.
+The values of the Kleibergen-Paap (KP) Wald statistics reject the null of weak instruments using the Stock and Yogo critical values; confirming that the selected instruments are appropriate.
+The KP Lagrange Multiplier (LM) tests reject the null of under-identification, and the Anderson-Rubin tests suggest the model is not misspecified.

 Overall, the baseline results support the three major arguments of this study: 1.
+Imports should not be treated homogeneously; 2.
+Imported intermediate sources can explain export patterns; and 3.
+Cost complementarities form a key part of the mechanism to explain firm behavior in international markets.

-Imports 54Weak identification occurs when the excluded instruments are correlated with endogenous regressors but only
+&lt;sup>56Weak identification occurs when the excluded instruments are correlated with endogenous regressors but only weakly.